edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ## Stores Map Page

-The regional managers requested a reprot page that allows them to easily check on the stores under their control, allowign them to see which of the stroes they are responsible are msot profitable, as well as which are on track to reach their quarterly profit and revenue targets.
+The regional managers requested a report page that allows them to easily check on the stores under their control, allowing them to see which stores they are responsible for are most profitable and which are on track to reach their quarterly profit and revenue targets.

 The best way to do this is using a map visual.

 ### Map Visual

 I added a new map visual on the Stores Map page.
-It took up the majority of the page, just leaving a narrow band at the top of the page for a slicer.
-I set the style to my satisfaction in the Format pane, and made sure Show Labels was set to On.
+It takes up most of the page, just leaving a narrow band at the top for a slicer.
+I set the style to my satisfaction in the Format pane and ensured Show Labels was set to On.

 I set the controls of my map as follows:
 Auto-Zoom: On
 Zoom buttons: Off
 Lasso button: Off

-I assigned my Geography hierarchy to the Location field, and ProfitYTD to the Bubble size field.
+I assigned my Geography hierarchy to the Location field and ProfitYTD to the Bubble size field.

 ### Country Slicer

-I added a slicer above the map, set the slicer field to Stores[Country], and in the Format section I set the slicer style as Tile and the Selection settings to Multi-select with Ctrl/Cmd and Show "Select All" as an option in the slicer.
+I added a slicer above the map, set the slicer field to Stores[Country], and in the Format section, I set the slicer style as Tile and the Selection settings to Multi-select with Ctrl/Cmd and Show "Select All" as an option in the slicer.

 ![](stores_map_screenshot.png)

 ### Stores Drillthrough Page

-I wanted to make it easy for the region managers to check on the progress of a given store, so I created a drillthrough page that summarised each store's performance.
+I wanted to make it easy for the region managers to check on the progress of a given store, so I created a drillthrough page summarising each store's performance.
 This included the following visuals:

 A table showing the top 5 products, with columns: Description, Profit YTD, Total Orders, Total Revenue A column chart showing Total Orders by product category for the store Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
 The target used the Target field, not the Maximum Value field, as the target changed as we moved through the year.
 A Card visual showing the currently selected store

-I created a new page named Stoes Drillthrough.
+I created a new page named Stores Drillthrough.
 I opened the format pane and expanded the Page information tab.
 I set the Page type to Drillthrough and set Drill through when to Used as category.
 I set Drill through from to country region.

 I needed some measures for the gauges as follows: